 Additionally, in order to keep a clean work environment for everyone inside our facility, all exam rooms will be sanitized between each patient, and high touch surfaces in common areas will be cleaned in 30-minute/1-hour intervals.

 As stated by Alberta Health Services, masks are very important for specific situations.
 When someone is sick, wearing a mask helps prevent the transmission of illnesses to other people.

 During this time, Insight staff will be donning a mask during all patient interactions.
 Patients with chronic conditions or symptoms will be masked, while non-symptomatic patients will not be.

 The safety of our employees and our patients is our top priority during the COVID-19 pandemic.
 As this is an ever-changing matter, we have a dedicated team in place monitoring recommendations made by appropriate organizations.
 Our team has been following recommendations from Alberta Health Services (AHS), World Health Organization (WHO), the Center for Disease Control (CDC), Canadian Association of Radiologists (CAR), the College of Physicians and Surgeons of Alberta (CPSA) and Alberta’s Chief Medical Officer.

 As the situation progresses, our standards and requirements are subject to change based on updates from the government and the health organizations listed above.

-If you have any questions or concerns about your appointment, please contact our Patient Care Centre at 780-669-2222.
+If you have any questions or concerns about your appointment, please contact Central Booking at 780-669-2222.
 For more information about the virus, resources, and frequently asked questions, please see below.